CEA - Spain

 Many more options are available in CEA - Spain's five cities: Alicante, Barcelona, Granada, Madird and Seville.

-Note: Students applying to a CEA program must complete both the CEA program specific application on their webpage and the Study Abroad & Student Exchange application accesible via the Apply Now button above.
+Note: Students applying to a CEA program must complete both the CEA program specific application on their webpage and the UA Study Abroad application accessible via the Apply Now button above.

 CEA offers programs in a variety of cities throughout Spain and each location offers a unique experience.
 Use the links below to visit each location's page and view the course opportunities available.